VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Experiments

 To evaluate the online setting, for DROID-SLAM~\cite{teed2021droid}, Splat-SLAM~\cite{sandstrom2024splat}, HI-SLAM2~\cite{zhang2024hislam2}, and our VIGS-SLAM, we report metrics computed before the final global bundle adjustment and the final color refinement (which typically takes over 10 minutes).
 Results with these refinements are provided in the supplementary material.
-For brevity, we report all methods on the EuRoC dataset~\cite{burri2016euroc} and, in subsequent experiments, evaluate only the better-performing and representative baselines.
-As confirmed by the authors, MM3DGS-SLAM~\cite{sun2024mm3dgs} primarily targets an RGB+LiDAR+IMU setup; the open-sourced code does not fully support RGB+IMU.
+For brevity, we report all methods on the EuRoC dataset~\cite{burri2016euroc} and evaluate only the stronger and representative baselines in subsequent experiments.
+For DBA-Fusion~\cite{zhou2024dba} and its successor VINGS-Mono~\cite{wu2025vings}, we worked closely with the first author of VINGS-Mono~\cite{wu2025vings} and made targeted modifications to improve their performance (see supplementary material for details).
+As confirmed by its authors, MM3DGS-SLAM~\cite{sun2024mm3dgs} primarily targets an RGB+LiDAR+IMU setup; the open-sourced code does not fully support a pure visual-inertial setting.
 It is evaluated only on the UTMM dataset~\cite{sun2024mm3dgs}, and we copy the tracking results from the paper.

-\paragraph{Metrics} For camera tracking, we align the estimated trajectory to the GT using \texttt{evo}~\cite{grupp2017evo}, and then evaluate (\textit{ATE RMSE})~\cite{sturm2012benchmark}.
+\paragraph{Metrics} For camera tracking, we align the estimated trajectory to the ground truth using \texttt{evo}~\cite{grupp2017evo}, and report the Absolute Trajectory Error (ATE) in terms of RMSE~\cite{sturm2012benchmark}.
 In addition, we report \emph{Recall} -- percentage of ground-truth poses whose translation error to the trajectory is below a threshold.
 For rendering evaluation, we report PSNR, SSIM, and LPIPS on frames that are not used as keyframes by any method, excluding all views involved in mapping.
 Consequently, the rendering results reported by MM3DGS-SLAM~\cite{sun2024mm3dgs} are not directly comparable to ours.
 In the tables, we use ‘F’ to denote failure, either unable to initialize or significant drift.